Kyzu07/aboutme/README.md

 # Shah Imran

 ## About Me
 I'm a committed researcher currently pursuing my MSc in Data Science at BRAC University.
-With a BSc in Computer Science and Engineering from the same institution, I'm passionate about Machine Learning, Natural Language Processing, and Large Language Models.
+I'm passionate about Machine Learning, Natural Language Processing, Computer Vision and Large Language Models.
 I find the intersection of these areas particularly intriguing and aim to contribute significantly to the exciting world of technology and data science.

 ## Education